Takeout & Delivery

 New Mexico

-However, in January 2021, lawmakers introduced a new bill that allowed restaurants to deliver beer and wine with a minimum $25 food purchase.
+In January 2021, lawmakers introduced a bill that would allow restaurants to deliver beer and wine for the first time ever, with a minimum $25 food purchase.

 On July 1, 2021, a number of bills signed into law went into effect, including significant changes to New Mexico’s liquor laws.
-New Mexico would allow for alcohol delivery from restaurants, liquor stores, grocery stores, breweries, wineries, distilleries, and third-party delivery drivers.
-These changes were still in effect as of January 1, 2024.
+New Mexico now allows for alcohol delivery from restaurants, liquor stores, grocery stores, breweries, wineries, distilleries, and third-party delivery drivers.
+These changes are still in effect as of November, 2024.

 For current updates and guidelines, check with New Mexico’s Alcoholic Beverage Control.